 workloads, and a separate reservation named

 reservations for different departments in your organization.

-just use the default reservation.
+reservations if needed or use the default reservation.

-None assignments is to
+None assignments is

 see Assign a project to

 When you create an assignment, you specify the job type for that assignment: